 Any budget is sufficient if your imagination is healthy.
 There is no shortage of second-hand items that can be put to a secondary purpose.
-The question is, how much time do you have – a precious commodity for many single mums and dads?
-Or alternatively, how motivated are you?
-Look at this video to find out how to make a kid’s desk with hidden storage and chair all by yourself.
-Now granted, she had a few tools available, and the skillset to get the job done efficiently and to a high standard.
-There were probably a few years of craftsmanship condensed into that short video.
-But the point stands: If you have time and motivation, you can do anything.
-The same applies to home décor.
+You might ask yourself, if you have the time or the money.
+After all, time is a rather precious commodity for many single parents, but motivation can move mountains!
+If you have the latter, you can do pretty much anything when it comes to home décor.
 The bedroom of your children can be four blank walls, a carpeted floor, and a ceiling.
 Or, it can be a work of art, which stimulates your child’s imagination and development: It all depends on how you improve the room.
 In this article, we will explore the things you can do to make the most out of your kid’s space on a budget.

 Plan a kids bedroom for the future

 First, you need to know the scope of your project.
 Are you designing something for an impending arrival, or are you designing a room for an older child, possibly a teen?
 If you are on a tight budget, and you are expecting, then you are probably hoping to decorate a kid’s room that caters to infant needs, and which can grow with the child as it gets older.
 As sensible as this sounds, this may not always be feasible.

 Nevertheless, it pays to think ahead.
 The further into the future you plan, the less money you will ultimately end up spending.
 So, weigh your options up carefully when you splash out on décor and furniture, and try to envisage how functional and acceptable the furniture you acquire for your baby’s or kid’s bedroom might be for an older child.